Legend, Myth, and Hero in Art

 Business Enterprise in American History

-Professor Richard Shuey, Department of Business
+Richard Shuey, Department of Business

 This course will look at the good, bad, and ugly ways used by American business in the development of capitalism from slavery to riches.
 We'll look at how the American character was developed through self-reliance, industrialization, unionization, greed, and social responsibility.
 Special attention will be devoted to the role of Greater Cincinnati in the development of American business enterprise.
 A field trip to the Cincinnati Museum Center will be a required part of this course.

-Professor J.T.
+J.T.
 Spence, Department of History and Political Science

 Father Gerald Twaddell, Department of Philosophy

-Makers of World History (By Invitation Only)
+Makers of World History (Honors Only)

-Professor Raymond Hébert, Department of History
+Raymond Hébert, Department of History

 “Are men and women able to force change upon history by their skill and wits, their nerve and daring?
 Are they capable of altering history’s course by their actions?
 Or are they hopelessly caught in the grinding process of great interpersonal forces over which they have no great control?”
 Historians and students of history have long grappled with these questions.
 These courses will examine the careers and impact of a number of figures who have significantly influenced modern world history or who have embodied much that is significant about the periods in which they lived.
 In doing so, the course will also introduce students to the chief varieties of historical interpretation and the process known as historical method.